reflectoring/reflectoring.github.io/_posts/2021-05-07-spring-cloud-aws-rds.md

 1 row in set (0.1967 sec)

 ```
+Here we list the default set of databases in MySQL and then select a database named `mysql` before running a simple SQL command to fetch the current date.
+We will use the same database in our application.
+We have to specify this database name in the configuration of our datasource in our Spring Boot application which we will cover in the next section.

 ## Configuring the Data Source
 A datasource is a factory for obtaining connections to a physical data source. include the module dependency for Spring Cloud AWS JDBC into our Maven configuration.
-If we were to use the JDBC module of Spring we would have added a dependency on `spring-boot-starter-jdbc` module:
+If we were to use the JDBC module of Spring we would have added a module dependency on `spring-boot-starter-jdbc` for configuring our datasource:
 ```xml
     <dependency>
       <groupId>org.springframework.boot</groupId>
       <artifactId>spring-boot-starter-jdbc</artifactId>
     </dependency>
 ```
-We will not need this now, since we are using AWS RDS with Sping cloud.
-We will instead add a dependency on `spring-cloud-starter-aws-jdbc` for configuring database source for AWS RDS:
+We will not need this now, since we are using AWS RDS with Spring cloud.
+We will instead add a dependency on `spring-cloud-starter-aws-jdbc` module for configuring database source for AWS RDS:

 ```xml
     <dependency>